AubinABADIE/sgit/README.md

 ## Installation
 The first step is to download the source code by cloning this repository.

-To launch the sbt console, make sure you have java >= 1.8 and sbt installed.
+To launch the sbt console, make sure you have **Java 1.8** and **SBT** installed.
 The following commands are available:
 - `sbt test`: runs the tests and shows the results
 - `sbt run`: runs the application.
 - `sbt compile`: produces the JVM code for the application.
-- `sbt assembly`: produces a JAR file with all the dependencies inside, that can be executed as a standalone application.
+- `sbt assembly`: produces a script file with all the dependencies inside, that can be executed as a standalone application.

 ## Using assembly script
 Use the `sbt assembly` command to produce a script.
 You can find it at `/target/scala-2.13/sgit-x.x`, with `x.x` depending on the current version.